Siege of Cawnpore: Assault on 23 June

-The sniper fire and the bombardment continued until 23 June 1857, the 100th anniversary of the Battle of Plassey, which took place on 23 June 1757 and was one of the pivotal battles leading to the expansion of British rule in India.
-One of the driving forces of the sepoy rebellion was a prophecy which predicted the downfall of East India Company rule in India exactly one hundred years after the Battle of Plassey.
+The sniper fire and the bombardment continued until 23 June 1857, the 100th anniversary of the Battle of Plassey, which had taken place on 23 June 1757 and been one of the pivotal battles leading to the expansion of British rule in India.
+One of the driving forces of the sepoy rebellion was a prophecy of the downfall of East India Company rule in India exactly one hundred years after the Battle of Plassey.
 This prompted the rebel soldiers under Nana Sahib to launch a major attack on the British entrenchment on 23 June 1857.

-The rebel soldiers of the 2nd Bengal Cavalry led the charge, but were repulsed with canister shot when they approached within 50 yards of the British entrenchment.
+The rebel soldiers of the 2nd Bengal Cavalry led the charge but were repulsed with canister shot when they approached within 50 yards of the British entrenchment.
 After the cavalry assault, the soldiers of the 1st Native Infantry launched an attack on the British, advancing behind cotton bales and parapets.
 They lost their commanding officer, Radhay Singh, to the opening volley from the British.
-They had hoped to get protection from cotton bales; however, the bales caught fire from the canister shot, and became a hazard to them.
-On the other side of the entrenchment, some of the rebel soldiers engaged in a hand-to-hand combat against 17 British men led by Lieutenant Mowbray Thomson.
-By the end of the day, the attackers were unable to gain entry into the entrenchment.
-The attack left over 25 rebel soldiers dead, with very few casualties on the British side.
+They had hoped to be protected by cotton bales; however the bales caught fire from the canister shot and became a hazard to them.
+On the other side of the entrenchment some of the rebel soldiers engaged in hand-to-hand combat against 17 British men led by Lieutenant Mowbray Thomson.
+By the end of the day the attackers were unable to gain entry into the entrenchment.
+The attack left more than 25 rebel soldiers dead, with very few casualties on the British side.